temporalio/temporal-learning/docs/tutorials/go/audiobook/index.md

 :::info What's next?

 Now that you've completed this tutorial, check out some other great [Temporal Go projects](https://learn.temporal.io/tutorials/Go/) or learn more about Temporal by taking our [free courses](https://learn.temporal.io/courses).
-We provide hands-on projects for supported SDK languages including Go, Go, Python, TypeScript, and PHP.
+We provide hands-on projects for supported SDK languages including Go, Java, Python, TypeScript, and PHP.

 :::